 ECU: Film inside/near mouth if possible as talent inserts a catheter 10 mm into the trachea.
 Video editor and videographer, the authors consider this a critical step.

-Now, inject the LPS diluted in PBS.
+Now, inject the LPS diluted in PBS using a pipette.
 The injected volume depends on the mouse bodyweight [1-TXT].

 Talent injects the LPS.
 TEXT: 5 µg/g bodyweight Videographer, the authors consider this step important for filming.